Aggravating Factors in a Drug Charge Case in North Carolina

 Your criminal record will also affect your punishment.
 If you have prior drug convictions for either possession or trafficking, the penalties you face will be more severe.

-Were You Involved in Drug Trafficking?
+Were You Involved in Drug Trafficking in North Carolina?

-Aggravating Factors in Felony Cases
+Aggravating Factors in Felony Cases in North Carolina

 In addition to the factors discussed above, North Carolina law expressly sets forth the following aggravating factors that could affect your drug charges: